Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Gravitational Atom in Binary

-where $\tilde M_c(\mathbf{r})$ is the effective cloud mass experienced by the companion (the detailed definition is given in the Appendix.~\ref{Appendix_B}).
+where $\tilde M_c(\mathbf{r})$ is the effective cloud mass experienced by the companion (the detailed definition is given in Appendix~\ref{Appendix_B}).
 In the following we shall take the limit $M+\tilde M_c\approx M$.
-But to restore $\tilde M_c$ one need just the replacement $M\to M+\tilde M_c$ and $q\to \frac{M}{M+\tilde M_c}q$.
-However, such corrections remain small and do not affect the main results.
-The orbit evolves according to
+To restore $\tilde M_c$ one needs just the replacement $M\to M+\tilde M_c$ and $q\to \frac{M}{M+\tilde M_c}q$; however, such corrections remain small and do not affect the main results.
+Without the mass change, the orbit would evolve according to

 where $P_{gw}$ is the binary GW radiation power: